iobroker-community-adapters/ioBroker.mihome-vacuum/DEVELOPMENT.md

 2. Run `npm run build` and `npm run test:package-smoke` locally.
 3. Check Node.js, js-controller, and Admin minimum versions.
 4. Confirm that production dependencies, not only repository sources, were installed.
-5. Do not restore the removed root `main.js` as a workaround.
+5. Confirm that the root `main.js` bootstrap only forwards to `build/main.js` and contains no runtime logic.

 ### Token is reported as invalid or not decrypted